thin-edge/thin-edge.io/docs/src/references/plugin-api.md

 * A plugin must implement all the commands used by the sm-agent of thin-edge, and support all the options for these commands.
-* A plugin should not support extra command or option.
+* A plugin should not support extra commands or options.
 * A plugin might have a configuration file.
   * It can be a list of remote repositories, or a list of software modules to be excluded.
-  * These configuration files can be managed from the cloud via the sm-agent (TODO: how).
+  * These configuration files can be managed from the cloud via the configuration management feature.

 ### Input, Output and Errors

 * The plugins are called by the sm-agent using a child process for each action.
-* Beside command `update-list` there is no input beyond the command arguments, and a plugin that does not implement `update-list` can close its `stdin`.
+* Besides the `update-list` command, there is no input beyond the command arguments, and a plugin that does not implement `update-list` can close its `stdin`.
 * The `stdout` and `stderr` of the process running a plugin command are captured by the sm-agent.
   * These streams don't have to be the streams returned by the underlying package manager.
     It can be a one sentence summary of the error, redirecting the administrator to the package manager logs.
 * A plugin must return the appropriate exit status after each command.
-  * In no cases, the error status of the underlying package manager should be reported.
+  * It is important that under no circumstances should the error status of the underlying package manager should be reported, instead return one of the exit codes mentioned in the next section.
-* The exit status are interpreted by sm-agent as follows:
+* The exit status are interpreted by the sm-agent as follows:
   * __`0`__: success.
   * __`1`__: usage.
 The command arguments cannot be interpreted, and the command has not been launched.
   * __`2`__: failure.
 The command failed and there is no point to retry.